We have set up a single point of contact for vulnerable people to ask for the extra help they may need as a result of the coronavirus outbreak.

 If you need help but you’re not in a high risk category, you can find help for a range of issues from these links:

-- food support services: find local organisations who are offering food support services in Oxford.
+- food support services: find local organisations who are offering food support services in Oxford, including free and low cost food

 - local volunteer help: you can ask for local volunteer help with shopping, a daily phone call to feel less isolated, or help to connect with online groups by contacting your Street Champion directly